MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

 }
 ```
 Let's go over how this loop will be executed:
-1. The condition is evaluated. if it evaluates to `false`, the code is skipped.
+1. The condition is evaluated.
+If it evaluates to `false`, the code is skipped.
 2. Loop body is executed only if the condition evaluates to `true`
 3. Repeats